Frequently Asked Questions

 First of all, you need to complete all three of the lab assignments.
 Your overall course grade is then based on the quality and sophistication of the project.
 An 'A' grade for the project is not easy to achieve, and requires excellence in terms of the implementation, presentation and demonstration.
 Grade 'A' projects should also include a level of technical sophistication that involves programming (i.e. not solely 3D modelling).
 If you are strongly motivated towards an 'A' grade, you are advised to create a project specification and submit it to the course team through Canvas for feedback.

-There will also be the opportunity to take part in a user study during the course in order to gain the potential for a grade boost (which although small can sometimes mean the difference between two grades).
+There may also be the opportunity to take part in a user study during the course in order to gain the potential for a grade boost (which although small can sometimes mean the difference between two grades).

 Do you have any hints for getting an 'A' grade in the course?